navariltd/burundi-compliance/README.md

 2. Retry Delay: This is the interval between retries.
 Enter the duration in seconds.
+3.  **Invoice Event Frequency**: This option controls how often the system automatically sends invoices to OBR.
+Choose the frequency that best matches how often you want your invoices sent.
+Consider factors like your sales volume and when you prefer to submit invoices to OBR.

+4.  **Stock Movement Event Frequency**: This option sets how often the system sends stock movement data to OBR.
+Choose a frequency that aligns with your needs for updating OBR on stock changes.

+5.  **Setting a Specific Time for Invoice Sending**: If you want to send invoices at a specific time each day, you can use a feature called Cron.
+When you select this option, another field will appear where you can enter a special format called Cron.
+You can use a website like [Crontab Guru](https://crontab.guru/) to help you get the timing right.
+For example, if you want to send invoices every day at 12:00 pm, you would enter "0 12 * * *" in the Cron format field.

+6.  **Allow OBR to track sales**: This setting controls whether the system will send invoices to OBR for tracking purposes.
+When enabled, invoices will be automatically sent to OBR.
+When disabled, invoices will not be sent to OBR.

+7.  **Allow OBR to track stock movement**: This setting controls whether the system will track stock movement data and send it to OBR.
+When enabled, stock movement information will be automatically sent to OBR.
+When disabled, stock movement will not be tracked or sent to OBR.

-If multi-companies within one site, make settings for each company, since username and password will be diferent.
+If multi-companies are within one site, make settings for each company, since username and password will be different.
 But only one company per doctype.